scrudgey/DJ2020/clearsighter.md

     * clearly we must detect when the player is in a buffer zone between floors and then change visibility accordingly
     * interloper logic will have to change: don't handle things as above in interloper.
         * only handle those things on the grid floor, and as interloper only.

-figure out why the floor has that final invisible region
+* figure out why the floor has that final invisible region
+* somehow, state is sticky when moving between floors

 handle world levels
     culling data should be tied to scene perhaps